-The mission of the MLT program is to prepare the student at entry-level competency for gainful employment as a medical laboratory technician.
-Integral to this purpose is assisting students in the development of the technical skills and knowledge necessary to perform in the clinical laboratory.
+The mission of the MLT program is to prepare the student for gainful employment as a medical laboratory technician.
+The program focuses on assisting students in the development of the technical skills and knowledge necessary to perform in the clinical laboratory.

 Associate in Applied Science in Medical Laboratory Technician (Program specific)